 Backbone: Strategic Direction

 The Global Climate Solutions Network will benefit from strategic direction advice.
 Advising technical and geographical priorities, identifying gaps, steering backbone support, mediating network conflict, ensuring appropriate network norms and values.

-The network backbone activities are crucial for effective network operations.
-They are not voluntary, and should be represented by actual structural units that are responsible, and can be called upon for effective service provision.
+The above network backbone functions are crucial for effective network operations.
+They are not voluntary, and should be represented by actual structural units that are responsible, and can be relied upon for effective service provision.
 These may be provided by intermediary organizations.